elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 #Ecto.Query<from p0 in Garden.Plant, order_by: [asc: p0.id], limit: 1>
 ```

-We gave three instructions, and none is what we need yet.
-With `Garden.Plant`, we mentioned our module, which is just our
+We gave two instructions, we are not yet there.
+With `Garden.Plant`, we mentioned our module, which is just our module,
-module, *duh!*.
+*duh!*.
 With `Garden.Plant |.
-Ecto.Query.first`, we built a query on the schema in our module, and this is a query, we
+Ecto.Query.first`, we built a query on the schema in our module, and this is a query, we still did
-still did not hit the database.
+not hit the database.

 To hit the database, we have to execute the query, something we can do by `Garden.Plant |> Ecto.Query.first |> Botany.Repo.one`.
 This handles the query to `Botany.Repo.one`, which executes it, asserting it should return one or zero records.